influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 #### `ensure-fips = false`

-Configure a FIPS-readiness check on startup.
+When `true`, enables a FIPS-readiness check on startup.
-`password-hash` is not set by default.
 When not set, `ensure-fips` is `false`.

 -----